Rok enjoying mint tea at a cozy Agadir tea house, Morocco

 Hassan Mosque, the Mausoleum of Mohammed V and Chellah necropolis are the main historical attractions of Rabat.

-In the 12th century, the Tower of Hassan was intended to be finished as the tallest minaret and mosque in the world, ordered by the Great Sultan of Mansour.
-Unfortunately, the Sultan died suddenly and all construction was immediately halted.
-Not finished even a millennium later, they are guarded by elaborately dressed guards on horses.
-Across the open space is the mausoleum.
-Built after the death of Mohammed V, Morocco’s first post-independence king in 1961.
-In 2012, these ruins were granted UNESCO world heritage status.
+In the 12th century, the Tower of Hassan was meant to become the tallest minaret and mosque in the world, commissioned by the Great Sultan of Mansour.
+His sudden death halted construction, leaving it unfinished to this day.
+A guard on horseback saluted me and directed me toward the mausoleum of Mohammed V, Morocco’s first post-independence king.
+In 2012, this landmark was granted UNESCO world heritage status.

 While the city of Chefchaouen is renowned for its stunning blue buildings, the lesser-explored Kasbah of the Udayas in Rabat is also adorned with the same brilliant blue hues on houses and barriers, home to many Andalusian immigrants, Arab tribes and some of the most powerful sultans of Morocco.
 Most of the remains of the Kasbah date back to the 12th century.